Equinamity-A Revolution in Horse and Rider Training

 An important question to ask is whether these clip problems are generalized or whether they are located in particular countries or regions.
 The following photos indicate that the problem is generalized.

-Comments are included to indicate some of the effects they may cause.
-These examples show horses at the top of their competitive careers.
+Comments are included to indicate some of the types of problems and the effects they may cause.
+These examples show horses at the top of their competitive careers at international level, where the standard of shoeing ought to be at the highest level.

 Spain Sweden